> Packing Tape

 Adhesive Transfer Tape - The transmission of an adhesive from tape on a roll to the attached surface.

-Abrasion Resistance – The ability of a tape to withstand scuffing, scrapping, and rubbing against other surfaces.
+Abrasion Resistance - The ability of a tape to withstand scuffing, scraping, and rubbing against other surfaces.

 Elongation - The distance a tape can stretch lengthways without breaking.